nodejs/mentorship/README.md

 - You will recieve personalized help in understanding node's source code, and improving your programming skills.
 - You will have an opportunity to work on soft skills such as communicating and problem solving.

+##### Benefits for mentees

+- General guidance (any topic related to node's ecosystem and javascript)
+- Pair programming
+- Code review
+- Resume review

 ### Mindset